Metamorphosis: The Musical

-Audrey “I need a daddy, a nice to me
+“I need a daddy, a nice to me daddy,

 I need a daddy, isn’t it you?”

-I grabbed her and gave her a great big kiss ... she pulled away.
+I got up, grabbed her, and gave her a great big kiss ... she pulled away.

 “What the hell was that for?” she said more upset than I thought she would be.